TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

 #### Filtering by Keywords

-1. Type in a *query keyword*, term or set of terms separated by commas, quotations or operators in the **Enter keywords** space on the Filter bar.
+1. Type in a *query keyword*, this search supports logic such as AND, OR, and NOT.
+If you would like to search for keywords Trump and Fauci, type Trump AND Fauci.
+If you would like to return all posts containing Trump or Fauci, type in Trump OR Fauci or Fauci OR TRUMP.
+If you would like to search all posts containing Trump but not Fauci, type Trump AND NOT Fauci or NOT Fauci AND Trump.
+Using () can create subsets of logic like shown in the image below.

-2. Click **Go** or the return key to display all reports that include the keyword or set of terms.
+2. Click **Go** or the return key to display all reports that match the search logic.
-    For example, by searching the keywords, *Ghana*, *ECG* and *Free n Fair Election*, there is a display of all reports containing one or more of the keywords.

     ![Filtering by Keywords](filtering_keywords.png)